We use cookies to improve website performance and understand traffic. You can accept or decline non-essential cookies. Read our Cookies Policy.

 • From income year 2024, monthly prepayments apply to in-scope MNE Groups.

-• From income year 2025, all companies will switch to monthly prepayments, which due by the 15th of each calendar month.
+• From income year 2025, all companies will switch to monthly prepayments, which are due by the 15th of each calendar month.

 This change aims to streamline tax payments and improve cash flow management for companies.